 Author: Anoma Ranaweera, Medical Writer, Auckland, New Zealand, 2013.

-On May 29, 2013, the U. S. Food and Drug Administration (FDA) approved dabrafenib (TAFINLAR™ capsule, GlaxoSmithKline, LLC), for the treatment of patients with non-operable or metastatic melanoma with BRAF V600E mutation as detected by an FDA-approved test.
+Dabrafenib (TAFINLAR™ capsule) was approved by the U. S. Food and Drug Administration (FDA) in 2013 for the treatment of patients with non-operable or metastatic melanoma with BRAF V600E mutation as detected by an FDA-approved test.
 Concurrent with this action, FDA approved the THxID BRAF assay (bioMerieux, Inc. USA) for detection of BRAF V600E.
-In November 2015, the FDA approved the combination of dabrafenib and trametinib for the treatment of metastatic melanoma.
-It is approved by MedSafe but not subsidised by PHARMAC in New Zealand.
+In November 2015, the FDA also approved the combination of dabrafenib and trametinib for the treatment of metastatic melanoma.

 BRAF mutations occur in 50% of melanomas.
 BRAF inhibitors such as dabrafenib target mutant BRAF and inhibit the MAPK signalling pathway, which mediates cell growth and survival.
 They are not effective in non-mutant (wild-type) BRAF tumours.